 Our class constitutes a community of readers and writers who work together to develop their understanding of literature and to produce coherent and compelling papers of literary analysis.
 At least once a week, students will complete written assignments in class that they will hand in with the corresponding formal paper.
-Students will also read one another's writing in class and give constructive, helpful feedback to their peers.
-On occasion, students will also make informal class presentations on readings assigned for the day.
+Students will also read one another's writing in class and provide give constructive, written feedback to their peers.
 In-class assignments cannot be made up.

-Students are expected to be in the classroom and ready to contribute at 1:30 pm for every class meeting.
+Students are expected to be in the classroom and ready to contribute at 3:00 pm for every class meeting.
 Regular, timely attendance, along with a clear engagement with the learning opportunities in class, contributes to a positive environment for everyone's learning.